Medal of Honor: Recipients

 Note that the number of Air Force recipients does not count recipients from its pre-September 19, 1947, Army-related predecessor organizations.
+Nevertheless, the Air Force's transfer agreement gave it retroactive jurisdiction over military awards to the date the Air Corps was authorized by statute: Jul.
+2, 1926.
+Thus, were a decoration submitted retroactively for an aviator's actions on or after that date (including a Medal of Honor), it would be processed by the Air Force despite the fact that the Air Force did not yet exist as a separate service.

 Double recipients

 Nineteen service members have been awarded the Medal of Honor twice.
 The first double Medal of Honor recipient was Thomas Custer (brother of George Armstrong Custer) for two separate actions that took place several days apart during the American Civil War.